Postal code: States and overseas territories sharing a postal code system

 French overseas departments and territories use the five-digit French postal code system, each code starting with the three-digit department identifier.
 Monaco is also integrated in the French system and has no system of its own.

 The British Crown Dependencies of Guernsey, Jersey and the Isle of Man are part of the UK postcode system.
 They use the schemes AAN NAA and AANN NAA, in which the first two letters are a unique code (GY, JE and IM respectively).
 Most of the Overseas Territories have UK-style postcodes, with a single postcode for each territory or dependency, although they are still treated as international destinations by Royal Mail in the UK, and charged at international rather than UK inland rates.
 The four other Overseas Territories Anguilla, Bermuda, British Virgin Islands and Cayman Islands have their own separate systems and formats.

 The Pacific island states of Palau, Marshall Islands and the Federated States of Micronesia remain part of the US ZIP code system, despite having become independent states.

 San Marino and the Vatican City are part of the Italian postcode system, while Liechtenstein similarly uses the Swiss system, as do the Italian exclave of Campione d'Italia and the German exclave of Büsingen am Hochrhein, although they also form part of their respective countries' postal code systems.

 The Czech Republic and Slovakia still use the codes of the former Czechoslovakia, their ranges not overlapping.
-In 2004–2006, Slovakia prepared a reform of the system but the plan was postponed and maybe abandoned.
+In 2004–2006, Slovakia prepared a reform of the system but the plan was postponed and may have been abandoned.
 In the Czech Republic, there was no significant effort to modify the system.